Decoding Correlated Errors in Quantum LDPC Codes

-We also note that, although the above procedure augments the decoding graph with additional error and check nodes, it results in a reduced number of edges compared to the original graph.
+We also note that, although the above procedure augments the decoding graph with additional error and check nodes, it increases the number of edges by only one when applied to a 4-cycle, preserves the number of edges when applied to a 5-node biclique, and strictly reduces the number of edges in all other cases.
 This can be easily seen by comparing the number of edges in Fig.~\ref{fig:biclique} and Fig.~\ref{fig:gari}.
-This also implies that an MP decoder operating on the augmented graph has a reduced computational load (i.e., performs fewer message updates per iteration) compared to the same decoder operating on the original graph.
+Consequently, the augmented graph may contain fewer edges than the original graph, implying that an MP decoder operating on the augmented graph may incur a reduced computational load (i.e., performs fewer message updates per iteration) compared to the same decoder operating on the original graph.
+This is typically the case for correlated detector error model matrices $\demxyz$, due to the generally large size of the maximal bicliques (see also the BB code examples below).

-We now claim that, for the correlated detector error model discussed in the previous section, the GARI matrix $\demxyzbar$ is the adjacency matrix of the graph obtained after applying the GARI transform to the decoding graph with adjacency matrix $\demxyz$.
+We now claim that, for the correlated detector error model discussed in the previous section, the GARI matrix $\demxyzbar$ is the adjacency matrix of the graph produced by one possible application of the GARI transform to the decoding graph with adjacency matrix $\demxyz$.
 To see this, we first note that any column of $\demx$ or $\demz$ that is repeated one or more times in $\demx'$ or $\demz'$, respectively, determines a biclique in $\demxyz$.
 For instance, assuming that the $i$th column of $\demx$ equals the columns $j_1$ and $j_2$ in $\demx'$, we obtain a biclique with three error nodes as in Fig.~\ref{fig:biclique}: the three error nodes correspond to these columns, while the check nodes (left unlabeled in the figure) correspond to the rows containing 1 entries in them.
 Upon application of GARI, the newly introduced error and check nodes (depicted in blue in Fig.~\ref{fig:gari}) correspond, respectively, to the $i$th column within the $\bar{e}_Z$ column block and the $i$th row within the third row block of $\demxyzbar$.
 The edges connecting the newly added check to the error nodes $j_1$ and $j_2$ correspond to 1 entries in the $U$ matrix, while the edges connecting it to the white and blue error nodes labeled $i$ correspond to the 1 entries in the two identity matrices on the left and right sides of $U$.
 The edges connecting the newly added error node to the four check nodes from the original graph reproduce the corresponding $D_X$ column.